commonsguy/cwac-layouts/README.markdown

 aspect ratio to match that of the `Mirror`.
 This ensures that the `Mirror` will be filled without some type of anamorphic stretching.

+You are welcome to implement the `MirrorSink` interface on something and use that as the destination for the mirroring, rather than use a `Mirror`.

 Dependencies
 ------------
 This project has no dependencies and should work on most versions of Android, though